-This page contains the settings for the appearance and behavior of Klaros-Testmanagement.
-It contains four tabs, Miscellaneous, Notifications, Interface and Languages.
+This page manages the settings for the behavior and appearance of Klaros-Testmanagement.
+It contains five tabs, Miscellaneous, Notifications, Test Execution, Interface and Languages.

-This tab contains settings which govern the behavior of Klaros-Testmanagement.
-The following settings can be controlled here:
+This tab contains settings regarding the behavior of Klaros-Testmanagement application.
+The following settings can be made here:

 This URL must only be provided if the application is accessed through a proxy server.
 The proxy is responsible to redirect the user request to a physical URL.
 The URL specified in the proxy must be entered here.
 More information about rewriting URLs can be found at http://httpd.apache.org/docs/2.0/mod/mod_proxy.html.